czhang-trinity/Data-Structure/README.md

 # Data-Structure
-The data structure for the class
+The data structure for algorithm  class